sferlix/frankAllSkyCam/README.md

 So, if you wish to adjust it, you just need to change the exposure for every given SQM value.
 If you wish, you can also add more pairs (sqm values, secs).
  The software would predict the exposure duration by interpolating among existing values (polynomial regression grade=3).

- You may want calibrate your exposures and combine it with your desired --gain and --awbgains options (in config.txt)
+ You may want customize your libcamera settings, according to your camera and preferences.
+For example, you can change your --gain and --awbgains options (in config.txt) and add additional libcamera options.

  In any case, the max exposure value will not exceed the esp_secs parameter in config.txt